HoleInOneStudios/Quiz-Server/.github/ISSUE_TEMPLATE/client_meeting.md

+---
-# Client Meeting
+name: Client Meeting

-> This is a template for a client meeting.
+about: This is a template for a client meeting.
 It is used to create a new issue for each meeting.
+title: 'Client Meeting'
+labels: ''
+assignees: ''

+---

 ## Date